 We partner with our clients to promote diversity in the legal profession through career fairs, our Dive/In Day events, and our Successful Women in IP and Women in Employment Law series.
 Our annual In-House Counsel Forum is led by our own lawyers of color, and many of the clients who attend are from diverse backgrounds.
 The program features diverse talent explaining current, substantive legal and compliance issues of which in-house counsel need to be aware.
 As one client reported, “I came because I was intrigued by the diversity focus.
 I stayed for the quality of the content these lawyers shared.”

 “The Rule of Three” is based on recent social research demonstrating the positive impact on organizations when they have three women on their board of directors.
 We are fortunate to have not only three women on our board, but also a 15-member senior leadership team that is one-third women.
-We’re also one of only three firms recognized by all three leading measures of the best firms for women: Working Mother and Flex-Time Lawyers’ Best Law Firms for Women, Yale Law Women’s Top 10 Family Friendly Firms, and the Women in Law Empowerment Forum’s Gold Standard, which recognizes firm success in advancing women to leadership roles.
+We’re also the only firm recognized by all four leading measures of the best firms for women: Working Mother and Flex-Time Lawyers’ Best Law Firms for Women, Yale Law Women’s Top 10 Family Friendly Firms and Top 10 Female Friendly Firms, and the Women in Law Empowerment Forum’s Gold Standard, which recognizes firm success in advancing women to leadership roles.
 Please visit [email protected] to learn more.

-We launched the nation’s first-ever Veterans’ Legal Career Fair in 2015.
-The fair was co-sponsored by our clients Microsoft and Morgan Stanley as well as the American Legion, ALM Media, the DC Diverse Partners Network, and Shearman & Sterling.
-Altogether, 45 employers interviewed 150 candidates.
-Since then, it has become an annual event.
+Our career fair is the only legal career fair in the United States devoted exclusively to veterans, active-duty service members preparing for a transition out of the military, and military spouses.
+Since 2015, we have helped over 500 active service members and veterans connect with top legal employers such as Microsoft, Deloitte, Bank of America, Juniper Networks and Goldman Sachs.
 To further support veterans in our community, we partner with legal services organizations and bar associations to provide pro bono services to veterans in need.
 Finally, our Veterans’ Forum provides our veteran lawyers and staff with a place to discuss the unique challenges of transitioning from military service to the private sector.
 Please visit Veterans Programs to learn more.

 For more than a decade, we have hosted the Bay Area Diversity Career Fair, which we founded in collaboration with the Bar Association of San Francisco.
-In 2015, more than 50 employers and 300 students participated in more than 1,000 interviews at the fair and attended its networking and career planning programs.
+In 2018, more than 70 employers conducted over 1,000 interviews at the fair and attended its networking and career planning programs.
 We’re proud to have dozens of career fair alumni on our team.